|

 Office Hours

-It is essential that students and the instructor make a concerted effort to maintain open lines of communication.
+Why?
+Problems generally are easier to solve BEFORE they happen.
+So, it is essential that students and the instructor make a concerted effort to maintain open lines of communication.
 In other words, talk to me.
-Problems generally are easier to solve BEFORE they happen.
-You are encouraged to discuss any questions you may have regarding the course, the material, and your performance.
+Let me know about any questions you have regarding the course, the material, and your performance.
 To that end, I have scheduled time to meet with students.
-My office hours are listed at the top of page 1 of this Course Syllabus.
-If those times do not fit your schedule, please feel free to make an appointment.
+See my office hours listed above and on my home page or we can set up a time.
 You may also contact me via e-mail at: dlauderb@austincc.edu.
 I do have one request.
-If you make an appointment, please make every effort to keep that appointment.
+If you make an appointment, please make every effort to keep that appointment.:)

 Use of ACC email